Game-Protocol/gamestarter-contracts/README.md

 1. Virtual balance?
 2. Just one converter?
 3. Connector vs converter?
+4. Active converter?
-4. If you want to buy GXT using subtoken, is GXT minted in the converter?
+5. If you want to buy GXT using subtoken, is GXT minted in the converter?